DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

-of the Northern Territory had mobile coverage – twelve of which include residential dwellings – making mobile broadband at home available to approximately 50 per cent of the Aboriginal population of the region.[^12] Larger communities tend to be better serviced: Across the entire Northern Territory (including the Top End), seventy-four remote communities had a population greater than 100 in 2015 (home to approximately 45 000 people).
+of the Northern Territory had mobile coverage – twelve of which include residential dwellings – making mobile broadband at home available to approximately 50 per cent of the Aboriginal population of the region.[^12] Larger communities tend to be better serviced: across the entire Northern Territory (including the Top End), seventy-four remote communities had a population greater than one hundred in 2015 (home to approximately 45,000 people).
 Of these, thirty communities had ADSL, and mobile telephony was available in forty-four communities.[^13]

-In addition, various publicly-funded social development initiatives have attempted to provide some level of internet access, such as computer rooms and training provided through the Northern Territory Libraries network and remote media organizations.
-Such programs have been designed to assist Aboriginal people to discover and learn about communication technology within community settings.
+In addition, various publicly funded social development initiatives have attempted to provide some level of internet access, such as computer rooms and training provided through the Northern Territory Libraries network and remote media organizations.
+Such programs have been designed to assist Aboriginal people to discover and learn about communications technology within community settings.
 As outstations are generally too small to be eligible for such infrastructure, the communities we worked with had not experienced the benefits of such projects.